The Poop Coffee Industry: more than Kopi Luwak (Cat, Monkey, Elephant, Bat + Bird Shit Coffee)

 There are many strange kinds of coffee out there, but by far one of the oddest has got to be coffee made from poop.
 What makes animal poop coffee so special?
 The process aside (more on that below), coffee poop from animals has usually gone through a unique, and scientific process that makes it singularly different from any other processes available.

 Most people are aware of at least some of the scientific health benefits of coffee, but when it comes to animal poop coffee, there is even more science thrown into the mix.
-In regards to coffee thats processed in this way: there is unique fermentation process that takes place when a coffee bean is exposed to an animal’s digestive tract (saliva, digestive fluids, etc.).
+In regards to coffee that’s processed in this way: there is a unique fermentation process that takes place when a coffee bean is exposed to an animal’s digestive tract (saliva, digestive fluids, etc.).

 The coffee bean is broken down and physically changed, which reduces the acidity and bitterness and makes the coffee easier on us in the long run.
 While this may be effective in producing some grotesquely delicious coffee, it does restrict the production flow quite a bit, which has led some to experiment with alternative options that give us similar results (1).

-In fact, the effects that lead to animal poop coffee are already being recreated to some extent through scientific processes, which could help give us the coffee flavor we want at a lower cost… and without the scarring mental damage of knowing that you’re drinking something that passed through an animal’s sphincter.
+In fact, the effects that lead to animal poop coffee are already being recreated to some extent through scientific processes, which could help give us the coffee flavour we want at a lower cost… and without the scarring mental damage of knowing that you’re drinking something that passed through an animal’s sphincter.

 NOTE: We’ll be talking a lot in this article about coffee cherries, which are the whole fruit, not just the coffee beans.
 A coffee cherry consists of the outer skin, an inner pulpy layer, and then two coffee beans covered in a thin layer or parchment.
 Check out the video below for a good visual!